doofin/hugo-docs-theme/README.md

 Note: You must edit `hugo.toml` to set the `theme` parameter to the directory name of the theme directory when you change themes!

-The [exampleSite](https://github.com/onweru/compose/tree/master/exampleSite) is also theme's [user guide](https://composedocs.netlify.app/docs/compose/install-theme/) .
+The original [exampleSite](https://github.com/onweru/compose/tree/master/exampleSite) is also theme's [user guide](https://composedocs.netlify.app/docs/compose/install-theme/) .

 ## Deployment
 Deploy to github pages, see hugo docs: